All Episodes

 I bet you thought today'd never get here, folks.

-I bet you just thought that noon on Friday, Eastern Time wouldn't not get here, but here it is.
+I bet you just thought that noon on Friday Eastern Time wouldn't not get here, but here it is.

-Live from the Southern Command in Sunny South Florida.
+Live from the Southern Command in sunny South Florida.

-Oh, yes, open line Friday.
+Oh, yes, Open Line Friday.

-You have to talk about what I want to talk about.
+But on closed line Monday, closed line Thursday, whatever, you have to talk about what I want to talk about.

-You don't make it.
+Or you don't make it.

-But Friday we don't have that requirement.
+But Friday, we don't have that requirement.

-So it's actually an opportunity for people to uh explore or to expose subjects that have not been explored or exposed.
+So it's actually an opportunity for people to explore or to expose subjects that have not been explored or exposed.

 However, questions, comments, it's just a little opportunity for you.